 Like the famous hot dog spot in Reykjavik, Trekroneren is a bit of an institution in Bergen.
 For over 70 years, this kiosk in the city center has been serving fabulous sausages to people at all hours of the day (it’s open until 4am on weekends).
 Its longevity should tell you something about how good it is.

 The selection ranges from traditional frankfurters and bratwurst to wild game sausage.
 We opted for the reindeer (because, Norway) and currywurst varieties topped with curry sauce and raw onions.
 Our breath probably wasn’t very good, but the sausages certainly were.
 So good, in fact, that we went back twice.
-You can’t beat an $8 meal in Norway.
+You can’t beat a $9 meal in Norway.

 Enjoy the street art